 Lastly, due to the COVID-19 emergency, the City has also suspended the deadlines for all pending and incoming Right-To-Know requests until normal operations resume.
 Urgent Right-To-Know inquiries may be directed to Feige Grundman at email@example.com.
 The inquiry should include an explanation detailing the urgent need for the information and a request that the relevant department, agency or office continue to review the inquiry during the period of official emergency declaration.

 Pursuant to the Governor’s order, all construction and construction-related businesses in Pennsylvania were required to shut down their physical locations until further notice.
 Starting May 1, construction-related businesses were allowed to reopen in accordance with Governor Wolf’s orders.
 Upon restarting, businesses must adhere to safety guidelines issued by Pennsylvania’s Secretary of Health and the Centers for Disease Control.
 Construction in Philadelphia must adhere to the additional guidance issued by the Mayor on April 29 which is briefly summarized below.
-More information about the restart of construction can be found here, and the Mayor’s Executive Order regarding construction can be found here.
+More information about the Mayor’s Executive Order regarding construction can be found here.